symbuzzer/livebootmodule/README.md

-# Chainfire's LiveBoot's Magisk Module
+# LiveBoot Magisk Module

+Magisk Module of Chainfire's [LiveBoot](https://github.com/Chainfire/liveboot) app without any app or UI

 A magisk module that enables unix-style boot animation for android devices